juice-shop/pwning-juice-shop/appendix/solutions.md

    <http://localhost:3000/rest/captcha/> which retrieves the CAPTCHA for
    the feedback form.
 The HTTP response body will look similar to `{"captchaId":18,"captcha":"5*8*8","answer":"320"}`.
-3. Regularly fill out the form and submit it while checking the backend interaction in your Developer Tools.
+3. Fill out the form normally and submit it while checking the backend interaction in your Developer Tools.
 The CAPTCHA identifier and solution are transmitted along with the feedback in the request body:
    `{comment: "Hello", rating: 1, captcha: "320", captchaId: 18}`